simpleinjector/Documentation/source/using.rst

 You can optionally call the *Verify* method of the *Container*.
 The *Verify* method provides a fail-fast mechanism to prevent your application from starting when the *Container* has been accidentaly misconfigured.
 The *Verify* method checks the entire configuration by creating an instance of each registered type.

-For more information about creating an application and container configuration that can be succesfully verified, please read the :ref:`How To Verify the container’s configuration <Verify-Configuration>`.
+For more information about creating an application and container configuration that can be succesfully verified, please read the :ref:`How To Verify the container's configuration <Verify-Configuration>`.

 .. _Automatic-Constructor-Injection: